Raab River - Neumarkt to Szentgotthárd

 The Styrian house was originally built as a workers' home (1902) and has been a museum since 1983.
 Today the Museum of Homeland and Slovene Nationalities Pável Ágoston consists of several collections and is open all year round.

 The Szentgotthárd Abbey dates from the 12th century and part of its premises – the rooms of Cistercians – now serves as the town hall.
-The former dining room on the ground floor is now used as a concert hall and wedding hall.
+The former dining room on the first floor is now used as a concert hall and wedding hall.

 Extra Tips

-The Raab Nature Park stretches across Austria, Hungary and Slovenia and offers sports enthusiasts and nature lovers a wide range of activites.
+The Raab Nature Park stretches across Austria, Hungary and Slovenia and offers sports enthusiasts and nature lovers a wide range of activities.
 In addition, cultural and informative events are regularly held in the region.

 The rustic artists village in Neumarkt an der Raab is also open to non-artists.
 At this quiet and inspirational place everyone can rent a room and attend events while absorbing the spirits of greats as Peter Turrini, H.C.
 Artmann and Rosa Pock who all lived and worked here.